vnsny-bia/VisitContactTrace/README.md

 ### Instructions for Windows environments

-If your organization requires administrative rights to install software, you might not be able to install R in certain folders.
+If your organization requires administrative rights to install software, you might not be able to install R in certain folders such as C:/Program Files.
 You may, however, be able to install R in your local storage without administrative rights by installing R in the "documents" directory associated with your user account.
-Below is an example of how this may appear in a Windows environment.
-You can find the **Rgui** executable file in a sub-directory within the directory that you selected during installation; click on Rgui.exe to launch an R session.
+Below is an example of how this might appear in a Windows environment.

+To launch R, you need to find the **Rgui.exe** executable file.
+The easiest way to find it is to use your computer's search function.
+Otherwise, you can find the **Rgui.exe** executable file in a sub-directory within the directory that you selected during installation.
+For example, if you installed R in "Documents", then Rgui.exe might be located in the following places:
+* Documents --> R --> R-#.#.# --> bin --> x64 --> Rgui.exe
+* Documents --> R --> R-#.#.# --> bin --> i386 --> Rgui.exe
+* Documents --> R-#.#.# --> bin --> x64 --> Rgui.exe
+* Documents --> R-#.#.# --> bin --> i386 --> Rgui.exe

+Click on Rgui.exe to launch an R session and to view the R console.
 If you will be using this application often, consider creating a shortcut for R on your desktop.

 <img src="./inst/www/Ri386-image.PNG" width="600" align="center"/>